alphagov/re-build-systems-test/README.md

 Things you need to decide upon:

-* the URL for your jenkins webapp
+* the URL for your Jenkins website

 * the AWS account you want to provision the platform in (we create a dedicated VPC for the Jenkins components)